Leven925/Recipe-rtl8188eu-for-MA35D1/README.md

 This recipe will add rtl8188eu.ko to MA35D1 root file system

-1. git clone to recipe-supports
+1. git clone this recipe to meta-ma35d1 recipe-supports
 2. Add rtl8188eu to conf/local.conf IMAGE_INSTALL_append
 3. bitbake your image